About Access

 - Young carers

-- DCU has the oldest and largest Higher Education Access Programme in Ireland.
+- DCU has the oldest and one of the largest Access Programmes in Ireland—source: HEA.

-- The Programme is built on 30 Years of experience informed by practitioner-led research.
+- The Programme is built on over 30 Years of experience informed by practitioner-led research.

-- In 2020, 97% of Access students were awarded a higher honours degree with 83% achieving a first-class or second class - grade 1 honours degree.
+- In 2023, 97% of Access students were awarded a higher honours degree, with 75% achieving a first-class or second-class - grade 1 honours degree.

-- There are 1,168 Access students currently studying in DCU with 332 students entering first year in 2020.
+- There are 1,049 undergraduate Access students currently studying in DCU, with 278 students entering their first year in 2024

-- In 2020, one in five access students accepting a reduced point level 8 offers in Ireland attends DCU.
+- In 2024, almost one in five access students accepting a reduced point level 8 offer in Ireland attend DCU.

-- 10,000 primary and secondary school students in the North Dublin Region, partake in Access DCU initiatives yearly.
+- Over 5,000 students and adults in the North Dublin Region, partake in Access DCU initiatives yearly.

-- Our Access to the Workplace programme places second-year access students on a paid summer internship
+- Our award-winning Access to the Workplace programme places second-year access students on a paid summer internship.

-DCU students and employers explain the importance of Access to the Workplace which provides work experience to Access students.
+DCU students and employers discuss the significance of Access to the Workplace, which offers work experience to Access students.